pluf/marketplace/doc/Template.md

 # Template

 A template is a file used to init a part of an application.
-For exampl an HTML file can be used as a template.
+For example an HTML file can be used as a template.
 We are planning to support the following templates as default (internal support):